nesar/AstroVAE/README.md

 Data reduction, emulation and inference using a combination of GP processes and Variational autoencoder.
 Currently applied for CMB angular power spectra C_l and matter power spectra P(k).
 In principle, this can be extended to image emulations as well.

-Inference is done using MCMC for cosmological parameters.
+Parameter inference is done using MCMC for cosmological parameters, with public PLANCK/WMAP/SPT data.

 # Sync commands